dpays/esteem8app.github.io/docs/work-the-system/strategies/projects/Make a presentation text and infographics/README.md

 ## Strategy

 1. Sub-secquence text
-2. Detail (write) sub-secuqencede text (Sub-title).
+2. Detail (write) sub-secquence text (Sub-title).
+3. Review, refine,brainstorm, and feedback sub-secquence.
-3. Integrate meanfull and design inforgraphics.
+4. Integrate meanfull and design inforgraphics.
    * Find inforgraphics or designer to make them
-     * If find design, post a steem publication and directly write the new-project-template.md document
+     * If find designers, post a steem publication and directly write the new-project-template.md document
+5. Review, refine,brainstorm, and feedback the process done.